 - Hydrate.
 Drinking lots of water is crucial for preventing serious illness and even death when working outside in the heat.
-Individuals should drink lots of water even if they donâ€™t feel thirsty with non-alcoholic and decaffeinated liquids also being beneficial.
+Hydrate even if you don’t feel thirsty.
 Avoid caffeinated drinks, which have the potential to dehydrate.

 - Educate.
 Know what triggers heat illness.
 Culprits include high temperatures, direct sun or heat, limited air flow, physical exertion, poor physical condition, some medications & bulky clothing.
 Hydrate and protect according to the needs of the situation.

 For individuals who need to work in the heat, beating the heat requires a partnership.
-When workers and employers both understand the potential for heat-related illness and even death, prevention becomes a key focus when temperatures rise.
+When workers and employers both understand the potential for heat-related illness and death, prevention becomes a key focus when temperatures rise.